Al-Qassam Brigades: Contemporary operations and activities

-In May 2006, a police force was formed in Gaza, consisting of thousands of Brigade fighters.
-It aimed to restore law and order in the city but instead broke out into clashes with Fatah militias.
-On 10 June 2006, after the Gaza beach blast in which seven civilians died, the Brigades announced a cessation of the 2005 truce with Israel.
-In the following hours, they claimed responsibility for launching Qassam rockets at the Israeli town of Sderot, and threatened to step up their attacks.

-In June and July 2006, the Al-Qassam Brigades were involved in the operation which led to the capture of Israeli soldier Gilad Shalit, and in the subsequent heavy fighting in the Gaza Strip following Operation Summer Rains, launched by the IDF.
+In June 2006, Al-Qassam Brigades were involved in the operation which led to the capture of Israeli soldier Gilad Shalit.
+Al-Qassam Brigades engaged in heavy fighting in the Gaza Strip during Operation Summer Rains, launched by the IDF.
 It was the first time in over 18 months that the brigades were actively involved in fighting against Israeli soldiers.
 In May 2007, the brigades acknowledged they lost 192 fighters during the operation.

 In January 2007, Abbas outlawed the Executive Force and ordered that its then-6,000 members be incorporated into the PA security forces under his command.
 The order was resisted by the Hamas government, which instead announced plans to double the size of the force to 12,000 men.
-The Al-Qassam Brigades and the Executive Force took part in the Hamas takeover of Gaza in June 2007.
+Al-Qassam Brigades and the Executive Force took part in the Hamas takeover of Gaza in June 2007.

-In June 2008, Egypt brokered a ceasefire, which lasted until 4 November when Israeli forces crossed into Gaza and killed six Hamas fighters; this resulted in an increase in rocket attacks on Israel, going from two in September and October to 190 in November.
-Both sides claimed the other had broken the truce.
-The continuing rocket fire into Israel led to the Gaza War (2008–09) in late December 2008.
+In June 2008, Egypt brokered a ceasefire, which lasted until 4 November when Israeli forces crossed into Gaza and killed six Hamas fighters.
+This resulted in an increase in rocket attacks on Israel, going from two in September and October to 190 in November 2008.
+Both sides said the other had broken the truce.

-Armed strength

-Since its establishment in December 1987, the military capability of the Brigades has increased markedly, from rifles to Qassam rockets and more.
+Organization

+Al-Qassam Brigades are organized into formal military structures with established command hierarchies.
+They organize themselves from the squad, all the way to the brigade level, similar to conventional militaries.
+Strategies centered on targeted killings to remove key Hamas leaders are often ineffective, as Hamas is capable of promoting low-ranking members to replace those killed.

+The forces are mainly divided into five brigades, divided geographically.
+Each brigade is divided into multiple battalions, with 30 total battalions.
+Each battalion is associated with a major settlement.
+They may be relocated and change their areas of responsibility during conflicts.